carlcidromero/content/pages/home/about-me.md

 I made music — most notably for _Cyberpunk 2077_ and _UFC 2_.

+## Recommended Reads

+- The Phoenix Project
+- The Goal
+- Elegant Objects
+- The Mythical Man-Month

 ## About This Website

 It's an educational [digital garden](https://maggieappleton.com/garden-history).
 Everything about this website is a forever work-in-progress: the books, the blogs, the code — all of it.